Ramindjeri

 The Ramindjeri or Raminjeri people were an Aboriginal Australian people forming part of the Kukabrak grouping now otherwise known as the Ngarrindjeri people.
-They were the most westerly Ngarrindjeri, living in the area around Encounter Bay and Goolwa in southern South Australia, including Victor Harbor and Port Elliot.
-In modern native title actions a much more extensive territory has been claimed.
+They were the most westerly Ngarrindjeri, living in the area around Encounter Bay and Goolwa in southern South Australia, including Victor Harbor and Port Elliot and extending northwards along the eastern coast and coastal hinterland of Gulf St Vincent past Aldinga, Port Willunga, Red Ochre Cove, Port Noarlunga and the Onkaparinga River.
+The Ramindjeri People of Rapid Bay are also recorded as having ancestral fishing and camping rights along the southern Adelaide coastline of Glenelg, Brighton and Marino, and hunting rights that extended north along the Adelaide coast all the way to Lefevre Peninsula, and a closely associated Dreaming (Tjilbruke).
+In modern native title actions a similar extensive territory has been claimed.

 Country and naming

 Ramindjeri Heritage Association Inc asserts historical territory including Karta (Kangaroo Island) and the whole southern portion of the Fleurieu Peninsula, extending as far north as Noarlunga or even the River Torrens.
 However, the claimed territory overlaps a significant portion of the territory claimed by both the neighbouring Ngarrindjeri to the east and the Kaurna to the west, in their Federal Court Native Title Claims Registered respectively in 1998 and 2000.

-Linguistic evidence suggests that the "Aborigines" encountered by Colonel Light at Rapid Bay in 1836 were Kaurna speakers.
+Linguistic evidence suggesting that the "Aborigines" encountered by Colonel Light at Rapid Bay in 1836 were Kaurna speakers is incorrect as authoritative eyewitness evidence and official records confirm that Rapid Bay was occupied by Ramindjeri people with tribal and family connections to Encounter Bay and not to Adelaide's Tandanye people.
+Assistant Surveyor Boyle Travers Finniss, later South Australia's first premier, lived with these people at Rapid Bay, and later recognised his friend, Rapid Bay man 'Peter' on the banks of the River Torrens within the City of Adelaide, leading the military defence of Ramindjeri territory and throwing back an invasion by the North men (Ngadjuri).

 David Horton's map as hosted online by AIATSIS, based largely on Norman Tindale's work, shows Kaurna down the west side of the Fleurieu and Ngarrindjeri to the east of them.
 The Dreaming story of the Kaurna creator ancestor, Tjilbruke, extends as far west as Rosetta Head.

 There is no evidence of continual occupation on Kangaroo Island earlier than the complete separation of the island from the mainland 11,000 years ago.
 Several small sites dated 6,000, 5,200 and 4,300 years BP have been found, but it is unknown whether these belong to visitors or a remnant population.
 As available technology precludes intentional visits by Aboriginal people, a remnant population of up to 200 individuals is the preferred hypothesis, with the last dying 2,500 years ago.